sadegh-msm/fuzzy-driver/README.md

 5. Test the self-driving car in a controlled environment, such as a closed track or simulation, to observe its behavior and make adjustments as needed.
 Continuously refine the fuzzy logic controllers and control system to improve the car's performance.

-## License

-This project is provided under the [MIT License](LICENSE).

-Feel free to modify and adapt the code and concepts according to your needs.

-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-Enjoy exploring the world of self-driving cars with fuzzy logic!